yshamin/tsf/examples/jaxrs-jms-http/README.txt

 working upon JAX-RS HTTP servers.
 However given the popularity of JMS the new requirements for the the existing JAX-RS servers receive messages over JMS will likely need to be met.

-This demo deliberately uses a war archive to emulate the possible development process where a JAX-RS HTTP server is created first and at the next stage a CXF JAX-RS JMS endpoint is created with the same service instance being shared between the two endpoints.
+This demo intentionally uses a war archive to emulate the possible development process where a JAX-RS HTTP server is created first and at the next stage a CXF JAX-RS JMS endpoint is created with the same service instance being shared between the two endpoints.